igrigorik/RRRDTool/README.md

 # RRRDTool

 Implements a [round-robin database](http://en.wikipedia.org/wiki/RRDtool) (circular buffer) pattern on top of Redis sorted sets.
 Ideal for answering top/last N queries in (almost) fixed (memory) space - actual footprint depends on the number of unique keys you are tracking.
-Specify the period and precision (step) of each collection bucket, and RRStat will do the rest.
+Specify the period and precision (step) of each collection bucket, and RRRDTool will do the rest.

 Memory footprint will be limited to number of buckets * number of keys in each.
 New samples will be automatically placed into correct epoch/bucket.
-Ex:

 ## Store up to 5s worth of samples, in 1s buckets:
     rr = RRRDTool.new(:step => 1, :buckets => 5)

-    rr.incr("namespace", "key")
+    rr.set("namespace", "key", 1)
     rr.incr("namespace", "key", 5)
     p rr.score("namespace", "key")  # => 6